 This way, they never have to worry about creating or maintaining their own lists.
 The software will automatically do it for them.

-Here are 5 tips from entrepreneur Lauren Perkins, NY Times bestselling author Greg McKeown, and productivity coach Errette Dunn on how you can determine what order tasks should be completed in:
+Here are five tips from entrepreneur Lauren Perkins, NY Times bestselling author Greg McKeown, and productivity coach Errette Dunn on how you can determine what order tasks should be completed in:

-- Redefine your deadlines.
-It’s not possible for you to work on multiple tasks simultaneously so whenever you have the same due date for multiple tasks, the experts suggest creating new, earlier deadlines for some of them.
-For instance, if you have 5 deliverables due on Friday and each takes one day, you can change your deadlines.
+- Redefine your deadlines: You can't work on multiple tasks simultaneously so whenever you have the same due date for multiple tasks, the experts suggest creating new, earlier deadlines for some of them.
+For instance, if you have five deliverables due on Friday and each takes one day, you can change your deadlines.
 Make one due at the end of each weekday.

-- Get some space.
-Sometimes when you get too close to the details, you lose sight of the big picture, which can make it hard to understand where your priorities should lie.
-To avoid this, take a regular step back from your task work and consider the project as a whole.
+- Get some space: Sometimes when you get too close to the details, you lose sight of the big picture, which can make it hard to understand where your priorities should lie.
+To avoid this, take a step back from your task work regularly to consider the project as a whole.

-Learn to let go.
-Sometimes tasks end up on our to-do list that don’t really need to be there.
-It’s important to assess the activities on your list to determine if they need to be done and if they need to be done by you.
+- Learn to let go: Sometimes tasks end up on our to-do list that don’t need to be there.
+It’s important to assess the activities on your list to determine if they need to be done and, if so, whether they need to be done by you.
 In some cases, there may be tasks that you can remove from the project.
-In other cases, the work needs to be done but not by you.
+In other cases, the work may need to be done but not by you.